PRL-PRG/evalr-experiment/README.md

 └── package-scripts-to-run.txt
 ```

-Each directory contains results for each of the task that was run.
+Each directory contains results for each of the tasks that were run.
 To quickly check the results of the tracer, you can run:

 ```sh